 3800 Mt.
 Bonnell Rd.
 512-974-6797.
 Open daily 5 a.m. to 10 p.m.
 Website.

-Offering a perfect view of fireworks shows at Austin Country Club, the 360 Bridge Overlook is another popular viewpoint to celebrate the new year in style.
+Offering a perfect view of area fireworks, the 360 Bridge Overlook is another popular viewpoint to celebrate the new year in style.
 The overlook is located along North Capital of Texas Highway.
 Head south on Loop 360 from 2222.
 As you pass the neighborhood at West Courtyard Drive, you should see a roadside parking lot (just before a bridge) nestled against a cliff side on the right.
 That’s the one!
 Arrive early to secure an optimal spot and don’t forget a blanket or chair.

 5300 N Capitol of TX Hwy.
 512-567-0122.
 Open daily 5 a.m. to 10 p.m.
 Website.

 3) If you’re the quiet type, celebrate the New Year from St. Edwards